Ai Accountant

 Do these things

-• Enforce naming conventions at upload, do not rely on memory.
+• Enforce naming conventions at upload.
+Do not rely on memory.

-• Run auto OCR on every document, let technology read Indian bank statements, GST returns, and even handwritten notes.
+• Run auto OCR on every document.
+Let technology read Indian bank statements, GST returns, and even handwritten notes.

-• Deduplicate aggressively, establish single sources of truth.
+• Deduplicate aggressively.
+Establish single sources of truth.

 Avoid these mistakes

-• Never mix client data in shared folders, segregation is mandatory.
+• Never mix client data in shared folders.
+Segregation is mandatory.

 • Do not park knowledge on personal drives or WhatsApp.

-• Never skip versioning, you must know who changed what and when.
+• Never skip versioning.
+You must know who changed what and when.

 Quick wins to start with

-• Master month end close checklist, one definitive list of steps, reports, and reconciliations, updated monthly.
+• Master month end close checklist: one definitive list of steps, reports, and reconciliations, updated monthly.

-• Standardized bank reconciliation format, one template for all clients, firm wide training.
+• Standardized bank reconciliation format: one template for all clients, firm wide training.

-• Auto indexed challan library, scan and tag by assessment year, tax type, and amount, then retrieve in seconds.
+• Auto indexed challan library: scan and tag by assessment year, tax type, and amount, then retrieve in seconds.

-Creating your template library CA
+Creating your template library for CA firms

 Essential templates to build first